dscer/DS5111_Database_Design/README.md

 ### 1) (3 PTS) What tables should you build?

-- Table 1: courses
+- Table 1: courses - This table stores all course information which has a relation to learning outcomes and what is being taught and by whom.
-- Table 2: instructors
+- Table 2: instructors - This table stores all instructor information which has a relation to what is being taught.
-- Table 3: learning_outcomes
+- Table 3: learning_outcomes - This table stores all learning outcomes which have a relation to courses.
-- Table 4: teaches
+- Table 4: teaches - This table stores what is being taught, by whom, and when.

 ### 2) (2 PTS) For each table, what field(s) will you use for primary key?

+- Table 1: courses - The mnemonic of the course.
+- Table 2: instructors - An unqiue instructor id since names can potentially be the same.
+- Table 3: learning_outcomes - A unique objective id.
+- Table 4: A combination of the instructor id, course mnemonic, and term

 ### 3) (2 PTS) For each table, what foreign keys will you use?